- What is a Competitive Analysis in terms of Mobile Apps?

 App reviews are a great indicator of how successful an app is.
 And one of the most important stages of App Competitor Analysis.

-Look for complaints made by the users, especially the ones that are repetitive.
 Don’t forget to look out for recurring praises as well.
 If a competitive app has negative reviews saying that it is quite difficult to navigate, you should remember to keep your interface smooth and easy flowing.

 Remember the much learned and talked about SWOT Analysis concept?
 While generally used for internal business analysis, you can use the concept for making a tab on your competitors’ as well.
 Use the Strength and Weakness part of the SWOT analysis for understanding what they have to offer on both these fronts.
 And, keep the Opportunity and Threat part on hold for now and come back to them at a later stage (when you are analyzing your brand).

-After such diligent research, you can map out your competitor’s strength and weaknesses.
+After such diligent research, you can map out your competitor’s strengths and weaknesses.
 Try to avoid the mistakes that might have cost your competitors dearly.
 Aim at outdoing their strengths by pushing your own limits and achieving newer horizons.

 Once you know where your app competitors stand, the next step in line is to see where you belong.
-Note how your app ranks among the ones the others in the similar category.
+Note how your app ranks among the others in the similar category.
 Chances are you will have to get back to the development stage and make some tweaks here and there to give your users an app they ideally want.

-Need More Information on How to Perform Competitive Analysis for your App?
+Need More Information on How to Perform Competitive Analysis for Your App?
 Contact our Team of Mobile App Marketing Experts, today.